E-SUREe-DT/munitionwastewater_lca/README.md

 The results of the life cycle assessment are included in (INSERT PUBLISHED PAPER HERE)
 ## Data formats and license requirements
-The database file included in the repository is a .zolca file. [openLCA software](https://www.openlca.org/download/) is a free, open-source software that is required to open the .zolca file.
-While many of the database files within the .zolca file are accessible with the openLCA software, there are several files that require an [ecoinvent](https://ecoinvent.org/offerings/licences/) database license in order to view it.
+The database file included in the repository is a .zolca file. [openLCA software](https://www.openlca.org/download/) is a free, open-source software that is required to open the .zolca file (v1.11.0 or higher).
+While many of the database files within the .zolca file are accessible with the openLCA software, there are several files that require an [ecoinvent](https://ecoinvent.org/offerings/licences/) database license (v3.8) in order to view it.

 ## Authors